Before entering the PvE battle mode, players have to take the following steps:

 - (no suffix) Standard vehicle

 - (Upgraded) Somewhat more powerful than the standard vehicle

 - (Superior) The most dangerous variant of vehicle

-A special type of opponent is called a “boss” – unlike the regular enemies that are marked red and designated by their vehicle names, the “bosses” have unique names and are market yellow.
+A special type of opponent is called a “Lieutenant” – unlike the regular enemies that are marked red and designated by their vehicle names, the “Lieutenants” are marked yellow.
 Beware!
-“Bosses” are much more difficult than the regular opponents and can easily destroy any player vehicles when engaging them head on.
-Defeating a “boss” yields a significant reward.
-The higher the mission difficulty, the higher the chance of a “boss” appearing.
+“Lieutenants” are much more difficult than the regular opponents and can easily destroy any player vehicles when engaging them head on.
+The higher the mission difficulty, the higher the chance of a “Lieutenant” appearing.